asyncapi/community/docs/how-to-create-new-repository.md

 The AsyncAPI bot creates a set of `pull requests` for a given repo.
 You need to `merge` them as a repo's maintainer.

-If you don't want to use the AsyncAPI global workflow, you will have to automate all the necessary `pull requests` that the bot would have made.
+If you don't want to use the AsyncAPI global workflow, you will have to manage project automation independently.

 We open a `pull request` in the `.github` repo, select `global_replicator.yml` and add the newly created repo to every single `Job` from the `global_replicator.yml` file.
 Add as **list of repos to be ignored** in `repos_to_ignore: name-of-repo`